 Kris Smet indicates this well in her book “love with all violence“.

 She expresses it out in the formula SgF = t.

-for the violence of which they themselves are victims because they think that
+For the violence of which they are victims because they think that

-3. that she say and do the things the wrong way,
+- She says and does the things the wrong way,

 They are often afraid